 What is it?

-Bubble is a super-powerful web app builder that comes with a bit of a learning curve.
+Bubble is a super-powerful web app builder that comes with a significant learning curve.
+It focuses primarily on web applications, with mobile apps delivered through a web wrapper rather than true native compilation.

 What I like about it

-With Bubble, there’s really no limit on what you can build.
+With Bubble, there's really no limit on what you can build in terms of customization.
 It also has the biggest collection of third-party plugins and features, allowing you to configure and customize your web app to complete any task you wish.

 Who is it best for?

-If you love tech and want to put in some serious hours learning Bubble’s complex learning interface, you’ll be rewarded with unparalleled app-building possibilities.
-Because Bubble can’t build native mobile apps to publish in the app stores, it’s a good choice for those who want a web app only.
+If you love tech and want to put in some serious hours learning Bubble's complex interface, you'll be rewarded with unparalleled web app-building possibilities.
+Because Bubble's mobile solution uses a web wrapper rather than native compilation, it's best suited for those who primarily want a web app, with mobile as a secondary consideration.

 What's the support like?